-Can wisdom teeth cause headaches
+Can wisdom teeth cause headaches?

 Wisdom teeth are frequently uncomfortable and painful, and the final pair of teeth erupt during adolescence and early adulthood.
-The other teeth may experience discomfort because the teeth may not have enough room to grow until you are 17 and 24 years old.
+The other teeth may experience discomfort because the teeth may not have enough room to grow until you are 17 or 24 years old.
 This means that your wisdom teeth might partially or even not develop in your mouth.

 How do wisdom teeth cause severe pain and discomfort?